leoloneumeister/TO-DO-LIST-FOUNDATIONS/README.md

 To do List for foundations.
+Only back end and database. html and css code will be included afterwards for the complete deployment.
+This is just to figure out if it works.